ReneDuris/DAO/README.md

 This Smart Contract can create Proposal with option voting up to 5 options/single voting(approve,reject).
 And users can vote on specific proposal with their vote.

 #### disclaimer:
 - using this code is on your own risk.
-This code is meant to be used for inspirational pruposes
+This code is meant to be used for inspirational purposes

 To interact with the Smart Contract, you would need to have:
 - python3.8 and upper